We’re a talented and passionate team of creative individuals who are keen to support your production as best we can. Meet the team below.

 Email address: firstname.lastname@example.org

-Production Liaison & Research Volunteer
+Production Liaison and Research Assistant Volunteer

 Evie is Norfolk born & bred and is our Production Liaison & Research Assistant Volunteer.
 Drawing on her extensive skills and experience as a Production Manager / Organiser of Chaos, she assists with building our databases and Production enquiries.
 During her career so far she’s helped create content for the likes of Zeiss, Purina, Triumph, FXHome and even a Heritage Lottery Funded short docu-drama about Thetford Warren Lodge.
 Evie is obsessed with Star Wars and Studio Ghibli movies but also loves houseplants, cats, baking and the great outdoors.